-Analysis of Community Conversation Feedback on Case Studies 3 and 4 relation to the use of algorithms and models.
+Analysis of Community Conversation Feedback on Case Studies 3 and 4

+Community conversations highlighted varying perspectives on the use of algorithms and models in biomedical research (additional analysis in Appendix 1, Table 7).
+Many of the themes from Research Topic Area #1 that community members indicated would increase their support of research (green factors) involving novel data types were also mentioned in relation to the use of algorithms and models.
 Community members placed a large emphasis on transparency about the research and trusting relationships formed through community partnership.
 Many community members were aware of AI in the form of algorithms and models, but lacked technical expertise, and sought clear communication about the scope of their use in research and how they were developed.
 Several wanted to communicate with trusted advisors, in particular their personal health care provider (as opposed to technical experts), to understand how they and their communities would benefit from the research and for reassurance about potential risks to privacy, security, and to the welfare of their communities.
-These factors were also reflected in some of the areas where community members expressed diminished support (red factors) for the use of AI analyses in research.
-For example, if community members felt their privacy and anonymity could not be protected, especially in reuse of data beyond the initial research study, they were unlikely to support the research.
+These factors were also reflected in some of the areas where community members felt their privacy and anonymity could not be protected, especially in reuse of data beyond the initial research study, they were unlikely to support the research.
 Some community members were also aware of how bias can be built into algorithms and sought strong reassurance that stopgaps were in place to prevent these analyses from stigmatizing them or their communities.